airbnb/okreplay/src/docs/index.md

 The current stable version of Betamax is _{{ page.version }}_.

+The current development version of Betamax is _{{page.dev-version}}_.

 ## Installation

 Stable versions of Betamax are available from the Maven central repository.
 Stable and development versions are available from the [Sonatype OSS Maven repository][sonatype].
-To install with your favourite build system see below:
+To install with your favourite build system see below.

 Please note the Maven group changed between versions 1.0 and 1.1.
 Make sure you are specifying the group `co.freeside` when referencing Betamax in your build.

+If you are installing a development version you will need to add the repository `http://oss.sonatype.org/content/groups/public/` to your build.

 ### Gradle